![]() |

 Mellotron used:

 There's a pretty easy test you can take to determine whether or not you're going to like Embrace: Do you like music?.
-Er. sorry, that was meant to read: Do you like Travis?
+Sorry, do you like Travis?
 Or Coldplay?
-I would say Elbow, but shockingly, they're actually dynamic in comparison...
-Embrace's debut, The Good Will Out, hit no.1 in the UK album charts, probably giving them a false sense of security, although despite a subsequent career lull, they still seem to be doing OK a decade later.
-They operate in that wussy pop/rock kind of area popular with people who just like something nice and uplifting with just a hint of melancholy on in the background - something that doesn't actually require any thought or emotional involvement.
+I would say Elbow, but shockingly, that insipid outfit are actually dynamic in comparison...
+Embrace's debut, The Good Will Out, hit no. 1 in the UK album charts, probably giving them a false sense of security, although, despite a subsequent career lull, they still seem to be doing OK a decade later.
+They operate in that wussy pop/rock kind of area popular with people who just like something nice and uplifting with just a hint of melancholy in the background - something that doesn't actually require any thought or emotional involvement.
 Mainstream pop - yeah, that'll be it.
 Overblown, pompous arrangements, meaningless, 'positive' lyrics, vaguely involving relationships; you know the stuff.
-Not quite "Music for people who don't like music" (that's Simply Red), but bleedin' close.
+Music for people who don't like music.

 There's very little I can think of to say about their third release, If You've Never Been, as it's so emotionally unengaging that it just washes over me, which is probably the point.
 God, this is almost the anti-music, isn't it?
 If there was a word meaning 'beyond bland', it would describe this perfectly.
-There's no point quoting any song titles, as they basically all sound the same, and are entirely interchangeable.
+There's no point quoting any song titles, as they basically all sound the same and are entirely interchangeable.
 I remember their official site used to have some studio pics from the sessions for this album, in one of which was an M400, so it seems that the little identifiable Mellotron on the album is real.
-Keys man Mickey Dale seems to have very little to do in the studio, as most of the songs' chordal backdrop is provided by acoustic guitar and orchestral strings (although there's some nice harmonium on Happiness Will Get You In The End), but the 'Tron's clearly audible on I Hope You're Happy Now (strings at the end), assuming it's Dale that plays it, and not guitarist and co-writer Richard McNamara.
-As so often with this type of album, it's possible there's more of that 'Tron in there (I thought I heard some choirs at one point), but the sludgy throw-everything-in mix makes it impossible to tell for sure.
+Keys man Mickey Dale seems to have very little to do in the studio, as most of the songs' chordal backdrop is provided by acoustic guitar and orchestral strings (although there's some nice harmonium on Happiness Will Get You In The End), but the Mellotron's clearly audible on I Hope You're Happy Now (suitably wobbly strings at the end), assuming it's Dale that plays it and not guitarist and co-writer Richard McNamara.
+As so often with this type of album, it's possible there's more of that Mellotron in there (I thought I heard some choirs at one point), but the sludgy throw-everything-in mix makes it impossible to tell for sure.

-This is a painfully awful album, and I sincerely hope that you, dear reader, never have to suffer as I have, listening to (or rather, hearing) 47.56 of this blandola tedium.
+This is a painfully awful album and I sincerely hope that you, dear reader, never have to suffer as I have, listening to (or rather, hearing) 47:56 of this blandola tedium.
 Then again, maybe you like dullsville rubbish that washes over you?
 What do I know?
 And who am I to say this is rubbish anyway?
 It's perfectly well-played, the songs all hang together, but it's so dull.
 Practically no Mellotron either.
 What's the point?

-As an odd postscript, I was sitting at the ferry port in Calais, waiting to go home after Änglagård's final gig in Belgium in August 2003, with my Mellotron sitting in the back of my van, when I got a call on my mobile from Embrace's production office asking if they could hire it (the Mellotron, not the van) for the recording of their next album.
+As an odd postscript, I was sitting at the ferry port in Calais, waiting to go home after that iteration of Änglagård's final gig in Belgium in August 2003, with my Mellotron sitting in the back of my van, when I got a call on my mobile from Embrace's production office asking if they could hire it (the Mellotron, not the van) for the recording of their next album.
 Weird or what?
 I think they found a pic on my brother's studio's site and rang them for my number.
 Needless to say, the hire never happened, despite my chasing it up, so although I missed out on some income, at least my M400 never had to play this kind of anodyne crap.
-The album in question was no doubt 2004's Out of Nothing, and I don't believe there's any 'Tron on the record.
+The album in question was no doubt 2004's Out of Nothing and I don't believe there's any Mellotron on the record.

 Embryo's Rache (1971, 41.37) ***½/TTT½TausendfüßlerTime You Can't Wait Eva's Nuvola Revenge Spain Yes, Franco Finished Try to Be Change |